-A blast chiller is a device quickly lowering the temperature of the introduced foodstuff, either fresh or pre-cooked, maintaining its peculiarities during storage.
+A blast chiller is a device that quickly lowers the temperature of the introduced foodstuff, either fresh or pre-cooked, maintaining its peculiarities during storage.
 The speed at which the chilling or freezing takes place is fundamental, as it determines the quality of your dishes at the time of serving.

 This method of preserving food is commonly used in food catering and, recently, in the preparation of 'instant' foods, as it ensures the safety and the quality of the food product.